-Ureteroscopy is done To remove a kidney stone stuck in ureter.
+Ureteroscopy is done to remove a kidney stone stuck in the ureter.

 Percutaneous nephrolithotomy (PCNL)

 Percutaneous nephrolithotomy (PCNL) is used for removing larger stones.
 This procedure involves using a thin telescopic instrument called nephroscope through an incision from the back leading to the kidney.
-A tract is created from outside to the kidney through equipment is passed to visuaalize the stone and then braking them using laser or pneumatic energy source
+A tract is created from outside to the kidney through the equipment is passed to visualize the stone and then braking them using a laser or pneumatic energy source.

 Open surgery: It is very rarely performed nowadays.

 Open surgery is usually recommended if there is an extremely large stone or abnormal anatomy.
 This procedure involves creating an incision in your back to gain smooth access to the ureter and the kidney.
 The kidney stone can then be easily removed.Authored By Dr. N. Anandan

 I was suffering from urethral pain, discomfort in passing urine and urinary frequency for many years.
 I have seen many urologists and had many scan.

 Ajay PrabakaranRead More

 I am a diabetic with hypertension.
 I had great difficulty in passing urine with large swelling of the penis.
 DR Anandan examined me and he diagnosed